disponible únicamente en inglés

 Pricing

-Energy use is measured in kilowatt-hours (kWh).
+• Energy charge – This is the amount of power you consume over time.
+It’s measured in kilowatt-hours (kWh).
 Your monthly energy costs reflect how many kWh of energy your household has used during the billing cycle.
-During on-peak hours, energy costs more per kWh.
-During off-peak hours, energy costs less per kWh.

-This plan includes a monthly service charge that helps cover the costs of grid access and maintenance.
-For most residential customers, the charge is $32.44.
+• Monthly service charge – This plan includes a monthly service charge that helps cover the costs of grid access and maintenance.
+For most residential customers, the charge is $32.44, although those with larger homes may pay up to $45.44 per month.

 Ready to change your price plan?